 - Individual empowerment & leadership

 - Diversity of interests & technologies

 You can do many things at a Connected Youth center.
 We offer activities, crafts, and assistance as you explore your interests.
 Printing is free at Connected Youth centers, making them a great place to do homework as well as enjoy free time.

 Each of the locations below has a dedicated Connected Youth Center, where young people 10-18 can enjoy the services mentioned above.

 Connected Youth continues a grant initiative going all the way back to 2000.
-In 2000, The Michael and Susan Dell Foundation, the City of Austin, and the Austin Public Library Foundation established ten Wired for Youth Centers.
-The City of Austin and the Michael and Susan Dell Foundation committed funds for staff, operations, and computer equipment for and the Austin Public Library Foundation raised funds for children's and young adult materials system-wide.
+In 2000, The Michael & Susan Dell Foundation, the City of Austin and the Austin Public Library Foundation established ten Wired for Youth Centers.
+The City of Austin and the Michael & Susan Dell Foundation committed funds for staff, operations and computer equipment for and the Austin Public Library Foundation raised funds for children's and young adult materials system-wide.

-Centers were opened at the Carver, Manchaca Road, Oak Springs (Willie Mae Kirk), Ruiz, St. John, Southeast Austin Community, Terrazas, University Hills, and Windsor Park Branches, as well as the Faulk Central Library.
-These formed the starting point for the Connected Youth centers we have to this day.
+Centers were opened at the Carver, Manchaca Road, Oak Springs (Willie Mae Kirk), Ruiz, St. John, Southeast, Terrazas, University Hills and Windsor Park Branches, as well as the Faulk Central Library.
+These formed the starting point for the Connected Youth Centers we have to this day.